Fall 2026 Chinese Placement Exam Instructions

 2. The placement exam includes three parts: grammar & reading, composition and oral interview.
 Before the exam, you will receive an email including the following information:

-• The Zoom meeting address for grammar & reading and composition exam, which you need to attend first.
+- The Zoom meeting link for the written exam, which you need to attend for the first two hours.

-• The Zoom meeting address for the oral interview.
-You will find your name on an excel file where you can find the Zoom link.
+- The Zoom meeting link for the oral interview.
+You will find your name on an excel file where you can find your assigned slot and the Zoom link.

-3. On the exam day you signed up for, please attend the Zoom meeting for grammar & reading and composition exam first, where you will receive the exam links on Zoom chat.
-When you come to join the Zoom meeting, you will receive an exam link for composition first, you will be given half an hour to finish your composition (by typing).
+3. On the exam day you signed up for, please attend the Zoom meeting for the written exam first, where you will receive the exam links on Zoom chat.
+When you join the Zoom meeting, you will receive an exam link for composition first, you will be given half an hour to finish your composition (by typing).
 After that, you will receive the exam link for grammar & reading test.
 You will have one hour and a half to finish this part.
-You will have a 3–5-minute oral interview afterwards.
+You will have a 5-minute oral interview afterwards.

 Test requirements